-He joins us on Talking Tech Transfer to discuss the responsibilities of leading the tech transfer office of the US’s number one ranked public university and to ponder the intricacies of being part of a larger university system.
+He joins us to discuss the responsibilities of leading the tech transfer office of the US’s number one ranked public university and to ponder the intricacies of being part of a larger university system.

 And because you cannot talk about Los Angeles without thinking of Hollywood, he also reveals why the snowflakes in Frozen did not generate any licensing income.

 Please note, the intro and outro have been omitted.